 The Company believes that a strong, appropriately managed capital position is critical to long-term earnings and continuing growth in loans.
-The Company had a total risk-based capital ratio of 14.2%, a Tier I risk-based capital ratio of 13.1% and a common Tier 1 risk-based capital ratio of 12.4% as of December 31, 2018.
-These ratios met or exceeded the Federal Reserve's "well-capitalized" minimums of 10.0%, 8.0% and 6.5%, respectively.
-The Company also had a Tier 1 leverage ratio of 11.4% and a tangible equity ratio of 10.6%.
+Capital is used primarily to fund continued organic loan growth and to support dividends per share to shareholders.
+The Company had a total risk-based capital ratio of 14.4%, a Tier I risk-based capital ratio of 13.2% and a common Tier 1 risk-based capital ratio of 13.2% as of December 31, 2019.
+These ratios met or exceeded the Federal Reserve Bank's "well-capitalized" minimums of 10.0%, 8.0% and 6.5%, respectively.
+The Company also had a Tier 1 leverage ratio of 11.7% and a tangible equity ratio of 12.0%.
 See Note 16 - Capital Requirements for more information.

 The ability to maintain these ratios is a function of the balance between net income and a prudent dividend policy.
-Total stockholders' equity increased by 11.3% to \$521.6 million as of December 31, 2018 from \$468.6 million as of December 31, 2017.
-The Company earned \$80.4 million in 2018 and \$57.3 million in 2017.
+Total stockholders' equity increased by 14.6% to \$598.0 million as of December 31, 2019 from \$521.6 million as of December 31, 2018.
+The Company earned \$87.0 million in 2019 and \$80.4 million in 2018.
+The Company declared cash dividends of \$1.16 per share in 2019, which decreased equity by \$29.7 million.
 The Company declared cash dividends of \$1.00 per share in 2018, which decreased equity by \$25.3 million.
-The Company declared cash dividends of \$1.00 per share in 2018, which decreased equity by \$25.3 million.
-The Company declared cash dividends of \$0.85 per share in 2017, which decreased equity by \$21.4 million.
-The change in accumulated other comprehensive income, largely due to changes in the fair values of available-for-sale securities, decreased equity by \$5.3 million in 2018 compared to an increase of \$1.7 million in 2017.
+The change in accumulated other comprehensive income (loss) was largely due to changes in the fair values of available-forsale securities which increased equity by \$18.3 million in 2019 compared to a decrease of \$5.3 million in 2018.
 The impact to equity due to other comprehensive income is not included in regulatory capital.
-Amortization of stock based compensation expense increased equity by \$5.6 million in 2018 and \$5.7 million in 2017.

-On January 8, 2019, the Board of Directors authorized the purchase of up to \$30,000,000 shares of the Company's common stock, representing approximately 3.0% of the company's issued and outstanding shares of common stock as of December 31, 2018.
-The Board authorized this stock repurchase plan based on the strength of the company's balance sheet and capital position.
+On January 14, 2020, the board of directors (the "Board") reauthorized the purchase of up to \$30.0 million worth of shares of the Company's common stock, representing approximately 2.4% of the Company's issued and outstanding shares of common stock as of December 31, 2019.
+The Board reauthorized this stock repurchase plan based on the strength of the Company's balance sheet and capital position.
 The Board believes that a stock repurchase plan is an important tool that can be utilized to enhance long term shareholder value.
 Share repurchases may be made periodically as permitted by securities laws and other legal and regulatory requirements and will be subject to market conditions as well as other factors.
 The timing, price and quantity of purchases will be at the discretion of the corporation and the program may be discontinued or suspended at any time.
 Repurchases may be made in the open market, through block trades or otherwise, and in privately negotiated transactions.
-If any share purchases are made, they will be made on or prior to December 31, 2019.
+The share repurchase authorization expires annually on January 31, 2020 and is subject to Board and regulatory approvals.